 “We need to have a tax regime around intellectual property to attract companies and maintain their investments in Australia.”

-Since 2013, the UK has had a patent box tax scheme that allows companies who own or exclusively license patents to apply a lower corporate tax rate of 10% to profits derived from the exploitation of IP, compared to the 19% general corporate tax rate.
+Since 2013, the UK has had a patent box tax scheme that allows companies who own or exclusively license patents to apply a lower corporate tax rate of 10%

 - Promote increased domestic investment in innovation.